mobs-fbk/llm_interaction_simulator/conversational_analysis/README.md

 These scripts can be used to replicate the analyses of the article:
 *"I Want to Break Free!
 Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Contexts with Social Hierarchy"*

+Raw textual data (the file called "database_exp.pkl") will be added upon acceptance.

 The current folder includes the essential datasets and scripts to replicate all Figures in the paper (except for Figure 1).